chjj/cmake-node/README.md

 ## Features

 - No node.js dependencies
-- Bundled NAPI headers (no downloading headers)
+- No network IO (no downloading headers or import libraries)
 - MinGW support for cross-compiling to Windows
 - WASM support (see below for an explanation)